derkork/simplegen/README.md

 ## Requirements

-* Java 8
+* Java 8 or later
-* Maven 3 if you'd like to use the maven plugin.
+* _Optional_: Maven 3 if you'd like to use the maven plugin.

 ## Usage